Hito Steyerl Activates Armory’s Drill Hall and Historic Interiors with Most Extensive Exhibition of Her Work to Date in the U.S.

 Added exhibition curator Tom Eccles, “Steyerl has a singular ability to bring seemingly disparate events, actors, and forces into critical focus.
 For the Armory, she has created a provocative installation of new and recent work that captures the turbulence of our current socio-political climate and of the digital age, providing a uniquely compelling vision of our contemporary moment.”

-In conjunction with Drill, the Armory and Steyerl will also present a series of innovative education programs in dialogue with the exhibition.
-As part of this programming, Steyerl has commissioned artists Vanessa Gravenor, Anton Vidokle and Adam Khalil to respond to Drill and its themes.
+In conjunction with Drill, the Armory and Steyerl are presenting a series of innovative education programs in dialogue with the exhibition.
+As part of this programming, Steyerl has commissioned artists Vanessa Gravenor and Anton Vidokle, in collaboration with Adam Khalil and Bayley Sweitzer, to respond to Drill and its themes.